callum-hopkins-dev/avosetta/README.md

 avosetta = "0.1.0"
 ```

-Then you can start writing `HTML` templates directly in your `Rust` source
+Then you can start writing html templates directly in your `Rust` source
 code.
 We recommend that you import the `prelude` module to reduce unnecessary
 qualifications, but that's up to you.